Trustworthy & Reliable AI

 4

-Account for cases where the AI reasoning may be too complex to explain simply
+Account for cases where AI reasoning is too complex to explain simply.

 5